Unclonable Encryption, Revisited: Preliminaries

 \subsection{Notation}

 We denote the security parameter by $\secparam$.
-We denote by $\negl()$ a negligible function.
-We abbreviate probabilistic (resp., quantum) polynomial time by PPT (resp., QPT).
-We denote by $\mathcal{M}$, $\mathcal{K}$, and $\mathcal{CT}$ (or $\mathcal{H}_{\mathcal{CT}}$) the message space, the key space, and the ciphertext space, respectively.
-The message and the key are classical, whereas the ciphertext can be classical or quantum, depending on the context.
-We use $0$ to denote a string of zeroes depending on the context.
+We denote by $\negl(.)$ an arbitrary negligible function and by $\poly(.)$ an arbitrary function upper-bounded by a polynomial.
+We abbreviate probabilistic (resp., quantum) polynomial time by PPT (resp., QPT). \paragraph{} We denote by $\mathcal{M}$, $\mathcal{K}$, and $\mathcal{CT}$ (or $\mathcal{H}_{\mathcal{CT}}$) the message space, the key space, and the ciphertext space, respectively.
+The message and the key are classical throughout this work, whereas the ciphertext can be classical or quantum, depending on the context.
+We sometimes use $0$ to denote a string of zeroes, the length of which will be clear from the context.